 - Non-Profits: Digital agencies focusing on the non-profit sector can help these organizations spread messaging and raise money

-- Real Estate: There are sub-sectors niche agencies can focus on within this segment, including targeting those who sell apartments or condominiums and renovators
+- Real Estate: There are sub-sectors niche agencies can focus on within this segment.
+These include targeting those who sell apartments or condominiums and renovators